akononovicius/physRisk-content-repository/articles/2018/extra-credits-the-game-of-elections.md

 Author: Aleksejus Kononovicius
 Tags: video, politics, Extra Credits, opinion dynamics
 Slug: extra-credits-the-game-of-elections
-Status: draft
+Status: published

-Let us start our new series on opinion dynamics slowly.
+Let us start our new series on opinion dynamics slowly, but steadily.
 Let us first invite you to watch a related series of videos from the [Extra Credits](https://www.youtube.com/channel/UCCODtTcd5M1JavPCOr_Uydg).
 In these series the EC team briefly describe the complex system behind the elections in the US as if it was well (or not so well) crafted computer game.